Appdynamics/joyent-monitoring-extension/README.md

 ###instrumentations.xml

 <b>All the instrumentations in instrumentations.xml are defined by Joyent.
-For more info visit all http://apidocs.joyent.com/cloudapi/#DescribeAnalytics
+For more info visit http://apidocs.joyent.com/cloudapi/#DescribeAnalytics

 | Param | Description |
 | ---- | ---- |